Micheline van Riemsdijk

 My research agenda is broadly defined by questions of belonging and exclusion, barriers to the free movement of migrants, and the governance of international migration.
 I am especially interested in the ways in which institutions and actors shape international migration flows, and how migration regulations are formed, contested, and possibly transformed.

-Marion Panizzon (University of Bern) and I served as guest editors for a special issue on multilevel governance in international migration for the Journal of Ethnic and Migration Studies (accepted February 2018).
-The contributors convened for an author workshop at the University of Bern in February 2017.
+Marion Panizzon (University of Bern) and I served as guest editors for a special issue on multilevel governance in international migration for the Journal of Ethnic and Migration Studies.
+Free copies are available here.

 Together with Dr. Qingfang Wang, I edited a book on Rethinking International Skilled Migration (Routledge 2017).
 It engages with the following questions: How have international skilled migratory flows been formed, sustained, and transformed over multiple spaces and scales?
 How have these processes affected cities and regions?
 And how have multiple stakeholders responded to these processes?
 The contributors to this book bring together perspectives from economic, social, urban, and population geography in order to address these questions from a myriad of angles.
 Empirical case studies from different regions illuminate the multiscaled processes of international skilled migration.
 In particular, the contributions rethink skilled migration theories and provide insights into: the experiences of highly skilled labor migrants and international students; issues related to transnational activities and return migration; and policy implications for both immigrant source and destination countries.
 It also charts a future research agenda for international skilled migration research.